Baryogenesis and Dark Matter in Multiple Hidden Sectors

 This paper is organized as follows.
-In~\autoref{sec: Model setup}, we give a qualitative overview of the model including the field content and the mechanisms employed to generate the BAU and asymmetric dark matter.~\autoref{sec: Lepton asymmetry} quantitatively presents the details of the reheaton sector and how its asymmetry is generated.
-The reheating of the various sectors via the decays of the reheaton field and the constraints imposed by cosmological observations are analyzed in~\autoref{sec: Reheating Dynamics}.
-In~\autoref{sec: Baryon Asymm}, we discuss the baryon asymmetry across the various sectors and the relevant parameter space consistent with observations, while~\autoref{sec: DM} focuses on dark matter phenomenology.~\autoref{conclusions} contains our conclusion and a summary of the baryon asymmetry and dark matter within the Nnaturalness framework.
+In~\sectref{sec: Model setup}, we give a qualitative overview of the model including the field content and the mechanisms employed to generate the BAU and asymmetric dark matter.~\sectref{sec: Lepton asymmetry} quantitatively presents the details of the reheaton sector and how its asymmetry is generated.
+The reheating of the various sectors via the decays of the reheaton field and the constraints imposed by cosmological observations are analyzed in~\sectref{sec: Reheating Dynamics}.
+In~\sectref{sec: Baryon Asymm}, we discuss the baryon asymmetry across the various sectors and the relevant parameter space consistent with observations, while~\sectref{sec: DM} focuses on dark matter phenomenology.~\sectref{conclusions} contains our conclusion and a summary of the baryon asymmetry and dark matter within the N-naturalness framework.
 Various technical details are given in the appendices.